 - snow peas

 These are just a few other great options!

-I love serving some extra toppings on a large serving board or round dish, and let everyone top their pho to their own taste preferences.
+I love serving some extra toppings on a large serving board or round dish and letting everyone top their pho to their own taste preferences.

-This Easy Salmon Pho makes a great dinner party meal, and it’s just as perfect for an easy weeknight meal.
+This Vietnamese noodle soup makes a great dinner party meal, and it's just as perfect for an easy weeknight meal.